 Faced with the facts that the average Mozambican lives to be 52 years old, and 1 in 4 is dying of AIDS, Rubatano takes action through two programs, home-based care and orphan care.

-For recent news updates: see our “LATEST NEWS”, please click in top menu (above)
+For recent news updates: click “LATEST NEWS”, in top menu row.

 Rubatano delivers care to almost 2,000 Orphaned and Vulnerable Children (OVC) in these 18 communities.
 On a weekly basis they deliver three essential services: food, health care, and access to education.
 These children also receive training in vocational and life-skills, as well as individualised care and attention through the home visits.
 Every three months an “Orphan Day” is hosted at each of the sites.
 This is a time when all the orphans in the area come together for teaching and sharing of food, fun and games.
 Volunteers make frequent visits to the OVC’s.
 Many of these orphans encounter abuse and marginalization in their communities.
 The twice-weekly visits by the volunteers increase their self-worth as well as their worth in the eyes of the community.